Elvis Presley died August 16, 1977, at age 42

 A drink, a smoke and a jolt

-It's likely tied to the elevated alcohol and drug use among artists.
-Liver bile duct cancers -- which are extremely rare -- happened to two of the top 100, with Ray Manzarek of The Doors and Tommy Ramone of the Ramones both succumbing prematurely from a cancer that normally affects one in 100,000 people
+It’s likely tied to the elevated alcohol and drug use among artists.
+Liver bile duct cancers – which are extremely rare – happened to two of the top 100, with Ray Manzarek of The Doors and Tommy Ramone of the Ramones both succumbing prematurely from a cancer that normally affects one in 100,000 people a year.